Geranium bronze: Description

 The adult geranium bronze butterfly's wingspan ranges from 15–23 mm in males and 18–23 mm in females.
 The wings are brown/bronze with a white border outlining the wings.
 The underside is a grey-brown with darker bands interlaced with white, creating an intricate pattern.
 The hindwings contain an eye spot in order to divert predators from attacking.
 The male and female are similar in appearance.

 Geographic range

 The geranium bronze was first recorded in regions of South Africa, including KwaZulu-Natal and the Cape Provinces, as well as in neighbouring countries such as Eswatini, Botswana, Zimbabwe, Lesotho, and Mozambique.
 It was accidentally brought to Europe in 1978.
 After being recorded in England, a colony of geranium bronze was soon found in Mallorca in 1990, and has since spread to most of the regions in southern Europe.
 In 1996, the geranium bronze butterfly was first recorded in Rome, Italy, and rapidly spread along the Adriatic and Tyrrhenian coastal areas before extending inland.
 The geranium bronze butterfly now has established colonies in Belgium, Germany, the Netherlands, Italy, France, Greece, Malta, Spain, Portugal, southern Switzerland, Slovenia, Croatia, and the French Mediterranean.
+The first record of the species in Palestine was made in the garden of the Palestine Museum of Natural History.